Skip to main content

 Intro to Fabric Cloud Router (FCR)

 Equinix Fabric Cloud Router (FCR) is a powerful managed routing service to interconnect and manage your Equinix Fabric Virtual Connections (VCs).
-Using the powers of the managed routing services greatly simplifies the management of your connections, provides a single point for routing configuration, enables you to build a global routing mesh among all of your Fabric VC endpoints anywhere in the world, and can save you costs.
+Using the powers of the managed routing services greatly simplifies the management of your connections, provides a single point for routing configuration, enables you to build a global routing mesh among all of your Fabric VC endpoints anywhere in the world and can save you costs.

 In this guide, we will show you what FCR is, how it works, and when to use it.
-In future guides, we will use FCR to interconnect Fabric endpoints, first in a single region and then in a global mesh.
+In future guides, you will use FCR to interconnect Fabric endpoints, first in a single region and then in a global mesh.

 What is Equinix Fabric?